Gary Chaloner

 Gary Chaloner (born 30 March 1963, in Sydney) is an Australian comic book artist, writer and publisher.
 He is known for his creations The Jackaroo, Flash Damingo, Red Kelso and The Undertaker Morton Stone, as well as his work on Will Eisner's John Law.

 Chaloner began self publishing in 1985 with David de Vries, Glenn Lumsden and Tad Pietrzykowski under the Cyclone Comics imprint.

 In 1989 he illustrated an issue of Mike Baron's Badger (issue #58 published by First Comics in January 1990).
 Chaloner undertook the artwork on Eternity Comics' Ninja High School (issue 17 published February 1990).
 He was the writer/artist of Planet of the Apes: Urchak's Folly (with Dillon Naylor and Greg Gates) by Adventure Comics in October 1990.
-Together with Stephen Jewell, Chaloner wrote and illustrated Epic Comics’ The Olympians published in 1991–1992.
+Together with writer, Stephen Jewell, Chaloner illustrated Epic Comics’ The Olympians published in 1991–1992.

-In 1994 Chaloner was the Australian editor for Dark Horse Comics' limited three issue Dark Horse Down Under, which included the introduction of his creation, The Undertaker Morton Stone, with Ashley Wood and Ben Templesmith.
-He also worked for Marvel Comics (inking the "Of Leather and Lace" story in Generation X Annual 1995).
+In 1994 Chaloner was the Australian editor for Dark Horse Comics' limited three issue Dark Horse Down Under, which included his creation, The Undertaker Morton Stone, with artist, Ashley Wood.
+He also worked for Marvel Comics (inking part of the "Of Leather and Lace" story in Generation X Annual 1995).

 In 2002, he worked with Will Eisner to develop new stories featuring the Eisner creations John Law, Lady Luck and Mr. Mystic.
 These stories were first published online on the now-defunct comics collective site, Modern Tales, and then were published in print in 2004 by IDW Publishing.
 He also worked for DC Comics (artwork on the "Batman vs. Manhunter" story in Power Company issue #15 published October 2003).

-In 2005, he inaugurated the Ledger Awards, Australian comic book awards that 'acknowledge excellence and achievement in Australian comic arts and publishing'.
-In 2020, he stood down from the Ledger's organising committee, citing a need to refocus on his health, and creating and publishing new comic book material.
+In 2005, he inaugurated the Ledger Awards (now known as the Comic Arts Awards of Australia), Australian comic book awards that 'acknowledge excellence and achievement in Australian comic arts and publishing'.
+In 2023, he stood down from the Comic Arts Awards' organising committee, citing a need to refocus on his health, and creating and publishing new comic book material.